modin-project/modin/docs/getting_started/faq.rst

    export MODIN_ENGINE=dask  # Modin will use Dask

 We also have an experimental OmniSciDB-based engine of Modin you can read about :doc:`here </developer/using_omnisci>`.
-We plan to support more execution backends in future.
+We plan to support more execution engines in future.
 If you have a specific request, please post on the #feature-requests channel on our Slack_ community.

 How can I contribute to Modin?
 """""""""""""""""""""""""""""""

 **Modin is currently under active development.
 Requests and contributions are welcome!**

 If you are interested in contributing please check out the :doc:`Getting Started</getting_started/index>`